ShZil/network-utilities/Scanner/README.md

 (1) add diagrams of the data structures to the portfolio, (2) and implement Device Discovery (both sides),
 (3) and finish going through the notes from Cyber class today, written above, and correcting the changes you (I) deem worthy.

+### 2023-05-15
+[23:17] Gonna implement Device Discovery and then go work on the portfolio.